huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_opengauss_database.md

 ```

 Note that the imported state may not be identical to your resource definition, due to some attributes missing from the
 API response, security or some other reason.
-The missing attributes include: `template`.
-It is generally recommended
+The missing attributes include: `template` and `lc_ctype`.
+It is generally
-running `terraform plan` after importing a GaussDB database.
-You can then decide if changes should be applied to the
+recommended running `terraform plan` after importing a GaussDB database.
+You can then decide if changes should be applied
-GaussDB database, or the resource definition should be updated to align with the GaussDB database.
-Also, you can ignore
+to the GaussDB database, or the resource definition should be updated to align with the GaussDB database.
+Also, you can
-changes as below.
+ignore changes as below.

 ```hcl
 resource "huaweicloud_gaussdb_opengauss_database" "test" {